We write about products and services that we use. This page may contain affiliate links for which we receive a commission.

 - Many people believe the pyramid with the eye on top has something to do with the Masons.
 However, none of the people who provided the design for the Great Seal was a Mason.
 In fact, the Congress adopted the Great Seal 15 years before the Masons iconically began using the “all seeing eye.”

 - The Roman numerals at the base of the pyramid translate to ‘1776.’

 What Do The Olive Branch & Arrows Mean?

-Check out the six inscriptions that United States law requires on every coin:
+These are the 6 inscriptions that United States law requires on every coin:

 - ‘IN GOD WE TRUST’